-Double Student Debt Panic
+Double Student Loan Debt Panic

-I immediately called myfedloan to find out what the problem was.
-I was fairly confident it was just a matter of updating their records but given how much money it said I owed them, I was not going to wait around.
+I immediately called MyFedLoan to find out what the problem was.
+I was fairly confident it was just a matter of updating their records.
+Given how much money their website said I owed, however, I wasn’t going to wait around.
 My conversation with them only made me more nervous.

 Our exchange went something like this:

-myfedloan: Yeah, that happens
+MyFedLoan: Yeah, that happens.

 Me: What happened that would explain my debt showing up double?

-Me: They What?
+Me: They what?
 How often does this happen?

-myfedloan: Oh, probably 1 or 2 in 50.
+MyFedLoan: Oh, probably 1 or 2 in 50.

 I have no idea how accurate her statistic was, but I was quite concerned.
 After asking a series of further questions and not getting any help whatsoever, I realized that this call would no longer be productive.
 I thanked her for her help and proceeded to call Direct Loan.

-After being on hold with the Direct Loan people for about a decade (possibly an exaggeration), I finally got to investigate my newly doubled debt.
-I explained my situation to the direct loan person and she told me “they should have gotten a check from us.”
-I said I agree, they SHOULD have gotten a check, but they claim to not have received one.
-She then told me that there was nothing she could do and that I should take up the issue with myfedloan.
-I explained that myfedloan told me this was a direct loan issue and they couldn’t fix it.
-I asked if they could communicate with each other, and was told that this was never going to happen.
+After being on hold with Direct Loan for about a decade (possibly an exaggeration), I was finally speaking with someone about my newly doubled debt.
+I explained my situation to the Direct Loan person on the phone.
+She stated, “They should have gotten a check from us.”
+I agreed and told her, “They SHOULD have gotten a check but claim not to have received one.”
+She then told me that there was nothing she could do and take up the issue with MyFedLoan.
+I explained that MyFedLoan told me this was a Direct Loan issue and that they couldn’t fix it.
+So, I asked if they could communicate with each other and was told that this would never happen.

-Then, after well over an hour on the phone with three different people he said, “It’s possible the check hasn’t cleared yet.
+Then, after well over an hour on the phone with three different people, he said, “It’s possible the check hasn’t cleared yet.
 Sometimes it can take longer than usual.”
-Sure enough, two days later, when I logged into myfedloan, all was right with my consolidation.
+Sure enough, two days later, when I logged into MyFedLoan, all was right with my consolidation.

 The Moral of the Story